watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ### Explicit Action Handler

 Directly handling a user action allows your App to deliver a user experience via a Watson Work Services client.
 You will need to register a call back URL that the Work Services client will present typically in a browser/webview context such as a window, iframe, etc. The Work Services client implementation chooses what user gestures and where in the user experience these user actions take place by adhering to a known list of supported user actions by Watson Work Services.
-The app's handler will get a token code which it will use to obtain context corresponding to the type of action the user took.
+The app’s handler will get a token code which it will use to obtain context corresponding to the type of action the user took.

 In Summary: this pattern is utilized by Watson Work Services to allow clients adhering to its programming model to be extensible in their user experience by third party applications.